stanfordnlp/dspy/docs/docs/index.md

 ## 3) **DSPy's Ecosystem** advances open-source AI research.

-DSPy aims to enable a large community to improve the compositional architectures, inference-time strategies, and optimizers for LM programs in an open, distributed way.
-Compared to prompting monolithic LMs, this paradigm gives you more control, helps you iterate much faster, and allows your programs to get better over time by applying the latest optimizers or modules.
+Compared to working on or with monolithic LMs, DSPy's modular paradigm aims to enable a large community to improve the compositional architectures, inference-time strategies, and optimizers for LM programs in an open, distributed way.
+It gives you more control, helps you iterate much faster, and allows your programs to get better over time by applying the latest optimizers or modules.

-The DSPy research project started at Stanford NLP in Feb 2022, building on what we learned from developing early compound LM systems like [ColBERT-QA](https://arxiv.org/abs/2007.00814), [Baleen](https://arxiv.org/abs/2101.00436), and [Hindsight](https://arxiv.org/abs/2110.07752).
-The first version was released as [Demonstrate-Search-Predict](https://arxiv.org/abs/2212.14024) (DSP) in Dec 2022 and then evolved in Oct 2023 into [DSPy](https://arxiv.org/abs/2310.03714).
-Thanks to [nearly 250 wonderful contributors](https://github.com/stanfordnlp/dspy/graphs/contributors), DSPy has introduced tens of thousands of people to building and optimizing modular LM programs.
+The DSPy research effort started at Stanford NLP in Feb 2022, building on what we learned from developing early [compound LM systems](https://bair.berkeley.edu/blog/2024/02/18/compound-ai-systems/) like [ColBERT-QA](https://arxiv.org/abs/2007.00814), [Baleen](https://arxiv.org/abs/2101.00436), and [Hindsight](https://arxiv.org/abs/2110.07752).
+The first version was released as [DSP](https://arxiv.org/abs/2212.14024) in Dec 2022 and evolved by Oct 2023 into [DSPy](https://arxiv.org/abs/2310.03714).
+Thanks to [250 contributors](https://github.com/stanfordnlp/dspy/graphs/contributors), DSPy has introduced tens of thousands of people to building and optimizing modular LM programs.

-Since then, DSPy's community has produced a large body of research and applications.
-This includes work on optimizers, like [MIPROv2](https://arxiv.org/abs/2406.11695), [BetterTogether](https://arxiv.org/abs/2407.10930), and [LeReT](https://arxiv.org/abs/2410.23214), and on program architectures, like [STORM](https://arxiv.org/abs/2402.14207), [IReRa](https://arxiv.org/abs/2401.12178), and [DSPy Assertions](https://arxiv.org/abs/2312.13382).
-It also includes successful applications to new problems, like [PAPILLON](https://arxiv.org/abs/2410.17127), [PATH](https://arxiv.org/abs/2406.11706), [WangLab@MEDIQA](https://arxiv.org/abs/2404.14544), [UMD's Prompting Case Study](https://arxiv.org/abs/2406.06608), and [Haize's Red-Teaming Program](https://blog.haizelabs.com/posts/dspy/), in addition to many open-source projects and numerous production applications.
-Learn more in the [Use Cases](/dspy-usecases/) page.
+Since then, DSPy's community has produced a large body of work on optimizers, like [MIPROv2](https://arxiv.org/abs/2406.11695), [BetterTogether](https://arxiv.org/abs/2407.10930), and [LeReT](https://arxiv.org/abs/2410.23214), on program architectures, like [STORM](https://arxiv.org/abs/2402.14207), [IReRa](https://arxiv.org/abs/2401.12178), and [DSPy Assertions](https://arxiv.org/abs/2312.13382), and on successful applications to new problems, like [PAPILLON](https://arxiv.org/abs/2410.17127), [PATH](https://arxiv.org/abs/2406.11706), [WangLab@MEDIQA](https://arxiv.org/abs/2404.14544), [UMD's Prompting Case Study](https://arxiv.org/abs/2406.06608), and [Haize's Red-Teaming Program](https://blog.haizelabs.com/posts/dspy/), in addition to many open-source projects, production applications, and other [use cases](/dspy-usecases/).